Ensure your CV format is structured to best highlight your unique experience and life situation.

 In finance, you’ll handle diverse finance-related responsibilities like proposing investment opportunities and budgetary changes to your superiors.

-Employers in finance look for candidates that can demonstrate the breadth of their skills and experience in a professional and straightforward manner.
-So to prove your finance abilities, create a simple CV that reflects your:
+Employers in finance look for candidates who can demonstrate the breadth of their skills and experience in a professional and straightforward manner.
+So to prove your finance abilities, write a CV that reflects your:

 • in-depth knowledge of the finance sector